jstrieb/homework-template/README.md

 ```

 3. If the previous steps did not work, consult the sage wisdom of Stack Exchange for where to install the `.cls` file.
 In particular, [this answer](https://tex.stackexchange.com/a/1138/150811) may be helpful.

+## Overleaf & ShareLaTeX

+Instead of using the template with a local `tex` installation, it is also possible to use the template with Overleaf/ShareLaTeX.

+1. Download the repository as a `zip` file using the green button near the top-right of this page.

+2. Create a new project on Overleaf/ShareLaTeX and upload the `zip` file there.

+3. Either create a new `tex` file, or overwrite the contents of the `example.tex` file to typeset your document.

+The template is currently in the process of being added to OVerleaf, after which a link will be available that allows for streamlined cloning and use.

 # Usage & Notes